- Travel and Places»

 The Cliff Walk

 The Cliff Walk is a mostly paved pathway that winds behind the Newport mansions for a 3 1/2 mile distance.
 It runs behind 64 Newport homes, and the ocean, so the walk is a beautiful combination of nature and astonishing architectural structures.
 Some of the homes are from the late 19th century, while some are less than 50 years old.
 The Cliff Walk is a National Historic Trail, located in a historic district, so you get the best of both worlds.
 The scent of the salt air fills your nostrils, while the sounds of the ocean waves crash against rocks and cliffs on the shoreline.
-There are benches situated sporadically along the Cliff Walk so if you need to rest, or just want to sit and enjoy the scenery, in the warm sunshine, ..you are able to do so.
+There are benches situated sporadically along the Cliff Walk so if you need to rest, or just want to sit and enjoy the scenery, in the warm sunshine, ..you can do so.
 Walkers, hikers, families with children, and pet owners with their leashed dogs can all be seen enjoying the Cliff Walk.
 It's a don't miss experience if you are a visitor to Newport, R.I.

-At the end of Bellevue Drive, following the shoreline, you will find Ocean Drive, or historic, 'Ten Mile Drive" as it is also call.
+At the end of Bellevue Drive, following the shoreline, you will find Ocean Drive, or historic, 'Ten Mile Drive" as it is also called.
 After meandering a bit, you will find yourself awed by the beauty of the seascape before you.
-And also awed by the amazing homes, some older, and some brand new, that line Ocean Drive in order to take advantage of the beautiful seacoast views.
+And also awed by the amazing homes, some older, and some brand new, that line Ocean Drive to take advantage of the beautiful seacoast views.
 There are little fishing coves, and small private beaches, a state beach, a public beach, and a state park, all available for public use.
 There's also a strip of coastline with a parking lot across the street that will allow you to park your car and enjoy the beauty of the Rhode Island seacoast.

 Fort Adams was designed as a coastal fortification to protect the residents of Newport.
 Built in 1799, it withstood many battles, but after the War of 1812, the old fort needed fortification.
 This rebuilding of the fort was completed in 1841.
-In 1965 it was given to the state of Rhode Island as Fort Adams State Park, and in 1976 was officially named a historic landmark. it is now open seasonally for tours, and group overnight adventures.
+In 1965 it was given to the state of Rhode Island as Fort Adams State Park, and in 1976 was officially named a historic landmark.
+It is now open seasonally for tours, and group overnight adventures.
 The fort is surrounded by a harbor with a marina, and also a grassy area with picnic tables tucked into hills here and there.

-Just prior to arriving in the main wharf area of downtown Newport, you will find the Visitor Information Center and the Newport Dinner train.
+Just before arriving in the main wharf area of downtown Newport, you will find the Visitor Information Center and the Newport Dinner train.
 The dinner train has lots of special events and seasonal programs, and if you like trains, it's sure to be an enjoyable experience.
 The website for prices and programming is here: http://www.newportdinnertrain.com/index3.html

 Just after that on the same side of the road is the Visitor's Center which is a must see stop if it's your first time to Newport.
 You can't miss it as it's in a large brick building right on the main road on the way into the wharf area in downtown Newport.

 Downtown Newport, Rhode Island consists of two distinct areas, a wharf area filled with historic buildings, a few wharfs from which boats take tourists for rides, and a more pedestrian area further back from the water, with shops lining both sides of the street.
 Both areas deserve your time.
 The wharf area also has ice skating in the Winter.
 There are restaurants in the area that you won't want to miss, including 22 Bowen's Wine Bar and Grille on Bowen's Wharf, and The Brick Alley Pub in the shopping area a bit back from the wharf area.
-Bowen's Wharf is a bit on the pricey side so a visit at lunch will be less expensive.
+Bowen's Wharf is a bit on the pricey side, so a visit at lunch will be less expensive.
 The wharf area has cute little shops a bakery, and coffee shop, while the area across the street has gift shops, a cupcake store, Army Navy Surplus, and lots of little restaurants tucked in among the stores.
 There's even an arcade for the kids, or for the kid in you!

 Before leaving the downtown area, it's worth a drive through the quaint narrow streets to catch glimpses historic homes, taverns, and shops from the late 17th century that are still standing and in use today.
 And for those interest in Yachts, there's a museum of yachting on the main drag, Thames Street, near the wharf.